intutable/sveltekit-gui-common/README.md

 5. A reviewer will approve the merge request (or ask for changes).
 6. Finally, the merge request is merged into `develop`.

+### New Components and Styles
-If you want to create new common component, just create a new directory under `src/lib/` and place your Svelte components there.
+If you want to create new common components, just create a new directory under `src/lib/` and place your Svelte components there.
 You also have to export the components in the `index.ts`.
 If you want to add new common styles to the project, add them under `src/lib/style`.

     common-gui